Qayaas

 The band is well known for being one of the few bands to have brought progressive rock music in Pakistan.
-They achieved fame with the release of the single "Tanha" in 2009, followed by the success of the song "Umeed" which became one of the most requested songs on City FM 89 when released in an audio CD with "Tanha".
-The release of the single began to create a cult following for the band, the following year the song "Mera Wana" by the band featured on the compilation album, Metal Asia Compilation in 2010, composed of metal music from throughout Asia.
-Soon afterwards, the band released second music video "Pukaar" which was dedicated to the 2010 Pakistan flood victims and then went on recording and releasing their debut studio album Uss Paar in 2011, which was recorded at Root Gate Studios and released by BIY Records, throughout the country.
+They achieved fame with the release of the single "Tanha" in 2009, followed by the success of the song "Umeed" which became one of the most requested songs on CityFM89 when released in an audio CD with "Tanha".
+The release of the single began to create a cult following for the band.

+In 2010, the song "Mera Wana" by the band featured on the compilation album, Metal Asia Compilation, composed of metal music from throughout Asia.
+Soon afterwards, the band released their second music video, "Pukaar", which was dedicated to the 2010 Pakistan flood victims, and then went on recording and releasing their debut studio album Uss Paar in 2011, which was recorded at Root Gate Studios and released by BIY Records, throughout the country.
 The album was critically acclaimed and received many favourable reviews from critics.
 The success of the album led the band to become the first band from Pakistan to be invited to perform at one of the biggest and most prestigious music festivals in America called SXSW.

 Qayaas has also won many awards and allocations, including the "Best Rock Band" award at the Rolling Stones-Jack Daniels awards in 2010.
-The band's song "Inquilaab" made it to the Semi Finals of International Songwriting Competition (ISC) out of 15,000 entries from all over the globe.
+The band's song "Inquilaab" made it to the semifinals of the International Songwriting Competition (ISC) out of 15,000 entries from all over the globe.